Ez3kiel-dev/dero_rpc_api/README.md

 ## Features

-The complete set of RPC methods offered by derod and wallet with their corresponding data transfer objects.
+The complete set of RPC methods offered by derod and wallet with their corresponding JSON-RPC objects defined in Dero API.

 See [https://github.com/deroproject/derohe](https://github.com/deroproject/derohe).

 ### Dero daemon

-**DerodRepository** gives you an event stream for each new block/height, and a RPC client with the following methods :
+**DerodRepository** gives you an event stream for each new block/height, and an RPC client with the following methods :

 * Ping
 * GetInfo